openelections/docs/pythonapi.md

 **Args:**

-* year: Only return URLs for elections from the specified year.
+* `year`: Only return URLs for elections from the specified year.
 Default is to return URL and filename pairs for all elections.

 **Returns:**